 The VFW will be selling raffle tickets and the Boy Scouts will have a booth.

-There will be horse shoes and corn hole for people to play.
+There will be horse shoes, corn hole and a GIANT Connect Four Game for people to play.

 VOLUNTEERS NEEDED FOR SET UP, CLEAN UP AND DAY OF THE FAIR CALL CAREN ROSSI FOR MORE INFORMATION AT 659-6783